LearnEarnFun/Pega-Interview-Concepts/Case Management.md

 ## How to invoke the Declare Collection rule from an activity?

 Use the **Collect** Keyword - followed by the declare collection rule name.

+## How to restrict the Wait Shape resume operation for end users?

+On the Wait Shape, there is an option to disable the ***Users can choose to continue process***.
+This will not allow the user to user to perform any action on the Wait assignment.